csound-plugins/csound-plugins/docs/opcodes/pwrite.md

 its pfield values, nothing happens. `pwrite` notices that the instance is not active anymore and becomes a `NOOP`.

+**NB**: in order for pwrite to have any effect, the instrument in question should have an assignment of the sort `kfreq = p5`.

 ### Exact instance vs Broadcasting

 If `instrnum` is a fractional instrument number, pwrite will only affect